FH Paediatric Register

 The aims of the register are to:

-- Monitor the safety and efficacy current and new treatments for FH on children, in particular growth, puberty and liver function.
+- Monitor the safety and efficacy of current and new treatments for FH on children.
+In particular, growth, puberty and liver function.

-- Provide valid data for future research in this field. including, , for example, whether there a difference in the degree of adult atherosclerosis (eg. at the age of 18) between children that started statins early and those who did not, and whether there a higher subsequent incidence of cancers if statins are started before the age of 10.
+- Provide valid data for future research in this field.
+Including, for example, whether there is a difference in the degree of adult atherosclerosis (eg. at the age of 18) between children that started statins early and those who did not, and whether there is a higher subsequent incidence of cancers if statins are started before the age of 10.

 The project provides a model for a national web-based electronic register of FH, which will become necessary to link regional centres to allow cascade testing across their boundaries.
 In addition, it allows the identification of clinics caring for children.
 Given the absolute numbers in any one centre are likely to be small, clinical research will require a collaborative network of sites, and the register would provide a means of identifying sites that might be prepared to participate in such a network.
 A clinical lead has been employed on the project and it is anticipated that there will be the opportunity to contribute to research and publications.